 It all started during a phone conversation with my best friend, I laughed my throat out; although now I don’t remember the joke she made that day.
 I had just been through a rigorous riyaz for two hours when I attended the call.
-I literally lost my voice in the middle of the conversation after that big laughter.
+I lost my voice in the middle of the conversation after that big laughter.
 It was an unexpected and harsh truth which I had to face at that time.
-I somehow managed to record few episodes afterwards but couldn’t last longer as the condition was worse.
+I somehow managed to record a few episodes afterwards but couldn’t last long as the condition was worse.

-Later on, I consulted an E.N.T specialist and got to know that there has been a formation of vocal nodule in my vocal cord.
+Later on, I consulted an E.N.T specialist and got to know that there has been a formation of a vocal nodule in my vocal cord.
 He said it is due to excessive mechanical stress, including repeated or chronic vocal overuse or incorrect method of voice production.
-By good medication and proper vocal rest, I somehow managed to get my voice back in few weeks.
+With good medication and proper vocal rest, I somehow managed to get my voice back in a few weeks.
 However, it took 2 years for me to recover completely as singing being my only profession I couldn’t get rid of shows and recordings.
-Meanwhile I also tried a lot of home measures to cure it and they were helpful to some extent.
+Meanwhile, I also tried a lot of home measures to cure it and they were helpful to some extent.

 Shraavako-tha ghanah snigdho madhuro hyavadhaanavaan tristaanashobhItyevam tu shatkangasya guNaah smarataah

 Let me translate that for you.

 What are the qualities of a good voice?

 - Being well-tuned and richly textured

 - Being balanced in all three octaves and registers

 Natya Shastra, the magnus opus by Bharat Muni around 5th century B.C., is the most ancient and authoritative Indian text which talks about different aspects of voice.